-The BCST Championships will be held March 3-4, 2018 in Abbotsford (hosted by the Matsqui Blades).
+The BCST Championships will be held March 2-3, 2019 in Prince George.
 A Sport Jury will be created for the duration of the event.
 The Sport Jury is comprised of the Chief Referee, the Recorder, the Technical Director (or designate) and a representative of the Athlete Development Committee.
-All format changes proposed during the event would need to be approved by the Sport Jury.
-The BCST is the qualifier for Team BCSSA for the Canada West Short Track Championship to be held in Abbotsford on March 17-18, 2018.
+All format changes proposed during the event need to be approved by the Sport Jury.
+The BCST is the qualifier for Team BCSSA for the Canada West Short Track Championships to be held in Grand Prairie (Alberta) on March 23-24, 2019.

 BCST will be open to Provincial Stream and Performance Stream skaters.
-Eligible skaters include Learn to Train (L2T) and older skaters, who have achieved each (of the respective) times in a sanctioned competition during the 2017-2018 season prior to February 26th, 2018.
+Eligible skaters include Learn to Train (L2T) and older skaters, who have achieved each (of the respective) times in a sanctioned competition during the 2018-2019 season prior to February 25th, 2019.
+Times used for seeing in the competition must also meet the requirements stated above.